Ferrexpo: History

 The business was founded by the Soviet government in 1960 as the "Poltava Mining and Extraction Combinat" to exploit iron ore reserves in Horishni Plavni (formerly Komsomolsk), Ukraine.
 In 1977 it started selling its product in the form of iron ore pellets.

 In June 2007, Ferrexpo plc was listed on the London Stock Exchange, producing 8.6 million tonnes of iron ore pellets in the year prior to listing.

 In 2008 and 2009 the company established additional new complexes around Horishni Plavni and Kremenchuk.
 In 2011, the Company opened its second iron ore mine, the Yeristovo mine, which is located immediately north of the Company's main iron ore mine - the Poltava iron ore mine.
 Upon opening Yeristovo, Ferrexpo became the first company to open a new mine in Ukraine since the country's independence.

 Ferrexpo produces high grade iron ore pellets, which are a premium product for use in the steel industry.

 In March 2019 the company delayed publication of its results pending an investigation into charitable donations in Ukraine.
 In April 2019 its auditors Deloitte resigned, with Ferrexpo's former chief financial officer selling £400,000 of shares the day before the announcement.
 In August 2019 Ferrexpo announced that the charitable donations may have been misappropriated; it had donated $24 million to the charity in 2017 and $9.5 million in 2018.
 In October 2019, the CEO, Kostyantyn Zhevago, stood down from his post, following allegations of the embezzlement of $113 million from the Finance & Credit Bank.

 Following Zhevago's departure, Jim North became acting CEO; the company announced his appointment as permanent CEO in February 2022.

+On 28 April 2026, the company announced that, in the context of the Russo-Ukrainian war, the company would need US$100 million in new financing; however, because the company was unable to meet the conditions required by the new lenders before 30 April 2026, the company's listing on the London Stock Exchange would be suspended.